couchbase/cbft/DESIGN.md

   This is the equivalent of a VBucket changing state from replica to master.

+* Next, favor assignments of PIndexes that have no replicas assigned anywhere, where we want to get to one replica as soon as possible.
+  Once we have that first replica for a PIndex, though, we should favor other kinds of moves over making more replicas of that PIndex.

 * Next, favor reassignments that utilize capacity on newly added cbft nodes, as new resources may be able to help with existing, overtaxed nodes.
-(Or, maybe not: just starting off more KV backfills may push existing nodes running at the limit over the edge.)
+But be aware: starting off more KV backfills may push existing nodes running at the limit over the edge.

-* Next, favor reassignments that help get PIndexes off of cbft nodes that are leaving the cluster.
+* Next, favor reassignments that help get PIndexes off of nodes that are leaving the cluster.
 The idea is to allow ns-server to remove couchbase nodes (which may need servicing) sooner.

 * Lastly, favor reassignments that move PIndexes amongst cbft nodes than are neither joining nor leaving the cluster.
 In this case, MCP